Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 ```

-Finally, add the bootstrap JS library and a library called `blockies`, which you are going to use to visualize blockchain addresses and close the body and HTML tag.
+Finally, we add the Bootstrap JS library and a library called `blockies`, which you are going to use to visualize blockchain addresses and close the `body` and `html` tag.

 ```html